John Mortimer: Later writing career

 Mortimer is best remembered for creating a barrister named Horace Rumpole, inspired by his father Clifford, whose speciality is defending those accused in London's Old Bailey.
 Mortimer created Rumpole for a BBC Play For Today in 1975.
 Although not Mortimer's first choice of actor – in an interview on the DVD set, he said he wanted Alistair Sim "but he turned out to be dead so he couldn't take it on" – Australian-born Leo McKern played Rumpole with gusto and proved popular.
 The idea was developed into a series, Rumpole of the Bailey, for Thames Television, in which McKern kept the lead role.
 Mortimer also wrote a series of Rumpole books.
 In September–October 2003, BBC Radio 4 broadcast four new 45-minute Rumpole plays by Mortimer with Timothy West in the title role.
 Mortimer also dramatised many real-life cases of the barrister Edward Marshall-Hall in a radio series with former Doctor Who star Tom Baker as protagonist.

 In 1975 and 1976, Mortimer adapted eight of Graham Greene’s short stories for episodes of Shades of Greene presented by Thames Television.
 Mortimer was credited with writing the script for Granada Television's 1981 serialization of Brideshead Revisited, based on the novel by Evelyn Waugh.
 However, Graham Lord's unofficial biography, John Mortimer: The Devil's Advocate, revealed in 2005 that none of Mortimer's submitted scripts had in fact been used and the screenplay was actually written by the series' producer and director.
 Mortimer adapted John Fowles's The Ebony Tower starring Laurence Olivier for Granada in 1984.
 In 1986, his adaptation of his own novel Paradise Postponed was televised.
 He wrote the script, based on the autobiography of Franco Zeffirelli, for the 1999 film Tea with Mussolini, directed by Zeffirelli and starring Joan Plowright, Cher, Judi Dench, Maggie Smith and Lily Tomlin.
 From 2004, Mortimer worked as a consultant for the politico-legal US "dramedy" television show Boston Legal.

 Mortimer developed his career as a dramatist by rising early to write before attending court.
 His work in total includes over 50 books, plays and scripts.
 Besides 13 episodes of Rumpole dramatized for radio in 1980, several others of his works were broadcast on the BBC, including the true crime series John Mortimer Presents: The Trials Of Marshall Hall and Sensational British Trials.

+In later life, Mortimer toured in a show of readings and personal anecdotes called "Mortimer's Miscellany", with the actresses Joanna David and Rohan McCullough, with accompanying piano parts and musical interludes provided by Jon Lord, formerly of the rock band, Deep Purple.
+Mortimer and Lord became near neighbours and close personal friends later in life and Lord composed a six-part movement, To Notice Such Things in memoriam to Mortimer in 2009.